luckypoem/moesocks/readme.md

 Note
 ------

-You might want to use the python implementation of [shadowsocks] on the remote server.

-The remote mode of moesocks is still buggy :(
+You should use the python implementation of [shadowsocks] on the remote server, since the remote mode of moesocks is still buggy :(

 There is an earlier implementation of [shadowsocks in Haskell] by rnons.